ember-cli/babel-plugin-debug-macros/README.md

 ## Setup

 The plugin takes 3 options: `flags`, `features`, and `packageVersion`. `flags` are meant to be ENV flags, where as `features` is for features that are enabled or disabled.
-The `packageVersion` is used to strip any deprecations that expired when compared with the debug CallExpressions.
+The `packageVersion` is used to strip any deprecations that expired when compared with the `deprecate` CallExpressions.

 ```
 {